spectrocloud/docs-assignments/technical-writer/assignment.md

 ## Debugging Best Practices
 - **Keep logs and events:** Logs and events are valuable sources of information when debugging Kubernetes clusters.
-It’s important to keep logs for a sufficient period of time and to store them in a central location for easy access.
+It is important to keep logs for a sufficient period of time and to store them in a central location for easy access.
 - **Use descriptive and meaningful labels:** Labels can be used to categorize and identify resources in a Kubernetes cluster.
 Using descriptive and meaningful labels can make it easier to find the resources you are looking for when debugging.
 - **Monitor resource usage:** Monitoring resource usage can help identify performance bottlenecks and resource constraints in the cluster.
 This information can be used to diagnose issues and to make adjustments to the cluster configuration.